Slava Polishchuk, Our Conservation and Preservation Officer

 Books have been built by our hands and if necessary, preserved by our hands, saved for future generations.
 A highly skilled craftsman can easily “fool the eye” when making new additions.
 But archival consideration must be imposed to assure that the historical values of a document are not lost or diminished.

 Any book is like a person.
 It has its own life.
-And the conservator must to choose the right kind of treatment for it.“Conservation” has replaced “restoration” in current usage.
-The term “restoration” has a different meaning than term “conservation”.
+And the conservator must choose the right kind of treatment for it.“Conservation” has replaced “restoration” in current usage.
+The term “restoration” has a different meaning than the term “conservation”.
 Restoration brings to mind workshops perhaps more concerned with cosmetic improvement than with stabilization.
 Conservation treatment is intended to stabilize materials in their original format by chemical and physical means.
 Conservation treatment may be carried out to return deteriorated or damage items to a stable and usable condition.
 In the context of an archive, conservation treatment is not performed for the purpose of improving an item’s cosmetic appearance.
 Each book is a part of memory.
 It doesn’t matter if it’s from the eighteenth or nineteenth century, somebody put knowledge on those pages.
 The conservator must save it for future generations.

 The Book and Paper Conservation Laboratory